ryanbalieiro/vue-landing-page-template/README.md

 # [Agency Foxy Template](https://ryanbalieiro.github.io/foxy-template/) by Ryan Balieiro

-I crafted this one-page agency portfolio theme using Vue 3.0 and Bootstrap 5.
-The theme comprises a range of content sections, including but not limited to a portfolio gallery, testimonials, and contact.
-Being fully customizable, it can be seamlessly incorporated into your business with great ease.
+This agency portfolio theme was created using Vue 3.0 and Bootstrap 5, all condensed into a sleek one-page layout.
+The theme boasts a variety of content sections, such as a portfolio gallery, testimonials, and contact information.
+It's designed to be fully customizable, allowing you to integrate or adapt it into your business with ease.
 ## Preview
 ![alt tag1](readme/screenshot.png)